-It’s often beneficial to use a little fill flash in wildlife photography to brighten up the shadows on a backlit animal, or add a catch light into something’s eye to help it look a little more alive.
-You can pretty much forget about ever doing these things with a pop-up flash, they simply don’t have enough power, so that means you’ll most likely be looking at a hot shoe flash.
-If you’ve used one before, you might have noticed that they sometimes have zoom settings on them which help you to control the focus of the flash output to suit a particular focal length.
-No sense having the flash spread out wide across the scene when you’re only capturing a small portion of it with a 70-200 lens for example.
+It’s often beneficial to use a little fill flash in wildlife photography to brighten up the shadows on a backlit animal or add a catch light into your subjects eye to help it look a little more alive.
+You can forget about ever doing these things with your camera’s built-in pop-up flash, they simply don’t have enough power, so that means you’ll most likely be looking at a hot shoe flash.
+To do so effectively is going to require a very specific piece of equipment.

 I like the design of the MagBeam a lot, and it feels like a quality product as soon as you start to unpack it.
-The rubber fresnel lens holder can be extended to two different positions, giving three total positions if you include the fully collapsed state.
-As you can see from the beam pattern samples further down the page, this means you have some control over the spread of the beam, which could be handy if you’re switching between a few super telephoto lenses such as a 300mm and a 600mm, or a 100-400.
+The rubber fresnel lens holder can be extended to two different positions, giving three total positions, including the fully collapsed state.
+As you can see from the beam pattern samples further down the page, this means you have some control over the spread of the beam, which could be handy if you’re switching between a few super-telephoto lenses such as a 300mm and a 600mm, or a 100-400.

 MagBeam Vs. Better Beamer Flash Extender

-For many years the Better Beamer Flash Extender was the only option in town, and whilst it works and is cheap, I never enjoyed the experience of using it due to the overly fiddly hook-and-look mounting strap, and the necessity to carry around multiple pieces that were easily separated in luggage.
-It’s hard to be too down on the Better Beamer though, because it’s so cheap ($35) that you can’t reasonably expect more for the price.
-It should also be noted that my testing of it has shown it to be just as effective at extending flash range as the more expensive MagBeam, so the end result is the same.
+It’s hard to be too down on the Better Beamer though because it’s so cheap (about $35) that you can’t reasonably expect more for the price.
+It should also be noted that my testing of it has shown it to be just as effective at extending flash range as the more expensive MagBeam, so the result is the same.

-The final benefit, as you can see from the beam pattern examples, is the ability to adjust the beam spread to one of three positions.
+As you can see from the beam pattern examples, the final benefit is the ability to adjust the beam spread to one of three positions.
 This could come in extremely handy if you’re trying to add fill light to some larger mammals where the fully focussed beam is too concentrated.

 Video Review